PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 I wrote this for my own use.
 Your use of this program may open you up to financial mistakes.
 If you take this program and try to sell it, you will have to handle all the customer support issues, any legal challenges from Intuit, and the headaches of adding all the customer requests.
 I have no interest in handling customer service issues.
 I won't charge you to use this and I won't take your calls for help.

-For those Intuit Lawyers with more time on their hands:
+For you Intuit Lawyers with more time on your hands:
 BUY QUICKBOOKS!
 If you need an accounting package, BUY QUICKBOOKS.
 If you have any employees, you need an accounting package.
 BUY QUICKBOOKS.